ICM Manual v.3.1

 There are three types of elements of the ribbon display depending on the secondary structure assigned to a given residue.

 Residues marked as alpha-helices ('H') will be shown by a flat ribbon, those marked as beta-sheets ('E') will be flat ribbon with an arrow-head, and the rest will be shown by a cylindrical "worm".
 The ICM-shell parameter GRAPHICS.wormRadius defines its radius.
 Default ribbon colors are defined in the icm.clr file.
 Note that minor secondary structure elements like 3/10 helix ('G'), Pi-helix ('I') are colored by the corresponding colors ( the threetenRibbn and piRibbon parameters in the icm.clr file), 'Y' type is colored by the alphaRibbon color, and 'L','P' and 'B' (isolated beta-residue) residues are colored by the "betaRibbon" color.
 DNA and RNA ribbons are colored according to the base type: A-red, C-cyan, G-blue, T or U - gold.
-Preference ribbonStyle allows to display a simplified segment representation of the secondary structure elements instead of (or together with) the ribbon.
+Preference ribbonStyle allows one to display a simplified segment representation of the secondary structure elements instead of (or together with) the ribbon.

 The DNA/RNA ribbons consists of two parts the backbone ribbon and the bases shown with the sticks and balls.
 To selectively display and undisplay the bases, you can do the following: